dferrell30/entra-phish-resistant-mfa/docs/platform-passkeys/01-full-deployment-guide.md

   -Body '{"state":"enabled"}' `
   -ContentType "application/json"

-## 👤 Step 2 — User Enrollment
+# 👤 Step 2 — User Enrollment

-Users must:
+Users must enroll in at least one supported passkey method.

+### Required for this deployment

-- Microsoft Authenticator
+#### Microsoft Authenticator

-- Install Microsoft Authenticator
+1. Install Microsoft Authenticator
-- Add work account
+2. Add work account
-- Register passkey
+3. Register passkey
-- Configure biometric or PIN
+4. Configure biometric or PIN

+### Optional but Recommended

-- Windows Hello (Optional but Recommended)
+#### Windows Hello for Business

-- Configure Windows Hello for Business
+1. Configure Windows Hello for Business
-- Set PIN / biometric
+2. Set PIN or biometric
-- Register device
+3. Register device

+Windows Hello is not required for this deployment, but it is recommended to improve user experience and recovery resilience on Windows devices.

-## 🧪 Step 3 — Validate Enrollment
+# 🧪 Step 3 — Validate Enrollment

 Test: